Celts to the Crèche

 The sacristy at Bobbio possesses some of Columbanus’ relics.
 These relics include a portion of his skull, his knife, wooden cup, bell, and an ancient water vessel formerly containing sacred relics and said to have been given to him by Pope Gregory I.

-Only three years after Columbanus died on November 21, 615, one of the monks of Bobbio, Jonas wrote the Life of Columbanus revealing that he was a scholar, poet, and a mystic.
+Only three years after Columbanus death on November 21, 615, one of the monks of Bobbio, Jonas, penned the Life of Columbanus revealing that he was a scholar, poet, and a mystic.
 He founded or influenced the establishment of sixty monasteries in Ireland and Western Europe.
-His Rule of Columbanus was the rule that many Irish and European monasteries followed for many years that was later moderated by the less severe Rule of Benedict.
+His Rule of Columbanus was the rule that many Irish and European monasteries followed for many years that was later moderated by the less severe Rule of St. Benedict.

 Six letters of his survive including correspondence with Pope Gregory I and Pope Boniface IV.
 At least thirteen sermons and five poems of Columbanus have also survived throughout the ages.
 Online links to Columbanus’ sermons, letters, autobiography, and the Rule of Columbanus are listed in the “Resources” section below.